mvysny/vaadin-tab-scope-example/README.md

 cache `@TabScoped`-annotated views in the `TabScope` map - see `TabScopedRouteInstantiator` for more details.

 See the `TabScopedView` and `TabScopedViewNoAppLayout` routes for more details.

+## Cleaning up

+This is the open topic.
+The way `TabScope` works is that it keeps a `Map` from `ExtendedClientDetails.windowName` (which identifies the browser tab uniquely) to the instance of `TabScope`.
+At the moment, even if you close the browser tab, the tab-scoped routes and values will continue to be stored in the Vaadin Session, and they are never removed manually.
+The values and routes are only removed and GC-ed when the whole session goes down.

+This is exactly the way in which the official `vaadin-spring` plugin, the `VaadinRouteScope` `BeanStore` works, so I'll just keep it like that for the time being.

+Couple of considerations:

+* I can't purge the tab scope when the UI is closed: when refreshing, old UI is killed and detached, before the new one springs to life.
+So, I can't purge the tab scope on UI detach, since that would cause tab-scoped values to not survive the page reload.
+* I could perhaps mark down that the UI currently associated with the `TabScope` is detached, and perform some kind of GC after certain time - the same way Vaadin cleans up inactive UIs.
+There would have to be a configurable timeout though...
+* or maybe not: on page reload, it is expected that the new UI springs to life fast.
+So maybe I can wait 60 seconds tops, then kill the tab scope.

+Remains to be seen.